Dayananda Saraswati: Dayanand's mission

 Dayananda's Vedic message emphasised respect and reverence for other human beings, supported by the Vedic notion of the divine nature of the individual.
 In the Ten Universal Principles of the Arya Samaj, he enshrined the idea that "All actions should be performed with the prime objective of benefiting mankind", as opposed to following dogmatic rituals or revering idols and symbols.
 The first five principles speak of Truth, while the last five speak of a society with nobility, civics, co-living, and disciplined life.
 In his own life, he interpreted Moksha to be a lower calling, as it argued for benefits to the individual, rather than calling to emancipate others.

 Dayananda's "Back to the Vedas" message influenced many thinkers and philosophers the world over.

 Activities

 Dayanand Saraswati is recorded to have been active since he was 14, which time he was able to recite religious verses and teach about them.
 He was respected at the time for taking part in religious debates.
 His debates were attended by large crowds.

-On 22 October 1869 in Varanasi he debated against 27 scholars and 12 expert pandits.
+On 22 October 1869 in Varanasi he won a debate against 27 scholars and 12 expert pandits.
 The debate was said to have been attended by over 50,000 people.
 The main topic was "Do the Vedas uphold deity worship?"

 Creation of Arya Samaj

-Dayananda Saraswati's creation, the Arya Samaj, condemned practices of several different religions and communities, including such practices as idol worship, animal sacrifice, pilgrimages, priest craft, offerings made in temples, the castes, child marriage, meat eating and discrimination against women.
+Dayananda Saraswati's creation, the Arya Samaj, condemned practices of several different religions and communities, including such practices as animal sacrifice, pilgrimages, priest craft, offerings made in temples, the castes, child marriage, meat eating and discrimination against women.
 He argued that all of these practices ran contrary to good sense and the wisdom of the Vedas.